Indians are many peoples of diverse cultures and traditions.

 art history have been published in several publications.
 His

-Press), presents Indian art of the battle of the Little Bighorn.
+book, Rubbing Out Long Hair (Pehin Hanska Kasota): The American Indian Story of the Little Big Horn in Art, presents Indian art of the battle of the Little Bighorn.

-The Picture is The Rope, surveying Indian battle art
+warrior White Swan and The Picture is The Rope, surveying Indian battle art

 from before the US Civil War through the massacre at Wounded